shopware/shopware/changelog/_unreleased/2021-07-24-replace-sidebar-media-component-by-media-modal.md

     * `onMediaSelectionChange`.
     * `getMediaDefaultFolderId` to get media default folder Id.
 * Added component `sw-media-modal-v2` in `src/module/sw-profile/page/sw-profile-index/sw-profile-index.html.twig` to replace `sw-sidebar` component.
-* Deprecated component `sw-sidebar` in favor for `sw-media-modal-v2` which can only be accessed using feature flag `FEATURE_NEXT_6040`.
+* Deprecated component `sw-sidebar` in favor for `sw-media-modal-v2`.
 The deprecation will be removed in v6.5.0.0.
     * The following methods got deprecated in `src/module/sw-profile/page/sw-profile-index` module:
         * `setMediaFromSidebar`
         * `openMediaSidebar`